The City of Newark is currently accepting applications for Police Officer Trainees - Entry Level and Academy Attendees.

 While attending the Academy, Trainees will be at-will, non-benefited employees.

-Police Officer benefits include: Cafeteria plan for medical, dental, and vision plans, 5% holiday-in-lieu pay, $50,000 life insurance policy, educational incentives, educational reimbursement, bilingual pay, vacation leave (depending on length of service), 8 hours per month of sick leave, sick leave incentives, longevity pay (2.5% or 5% depending upon years of service), and $100 per month uniform allowance.
+Police Officer benefits include: Cafeteria plan for medical, dental, and vision plans, 5% holiday-in-lieu pay, $50,000 life insurance policy, educational incentives, educational reimbursement, bilingual pay, vacation leave (depending on length of service), 8 hours per month of sick leave, sick leave incentives, longevity pay (depending upon years of service), and $100 per month uniform allowance.

 While attending the Academy, Trainees will be enrolled into the Local Misc.
 CalPERS retirement plan (depending upon prior CalPERS membership).
 Employees automatically become members of the California Public Employees’ Retirement System (CalPERS) on the first day of their employment.